Industry in Belarus: Sanctions and circumvention

 USA also imposed sanctions on Grodno tobacco factory together with several non-industrial companies.

-In 2020—2021, Belarusian authorities made different efforts to circumvent the Western sanctions.
+In 2020—2021, Belarusian authorities made different efforts to circumvent the international sanctions.
 They also hid the statistics to prevent revealing the ways used to circumvent them and track their effects.
 In particular, access to data regarding production and exports of the sanctioned goods became restricted to public.
 In October 2021, Belstat started to hide data regarding exports of tractors and trucks.
 Overall classified exports in January-August 2021 is estimated at USD 8.2 billion.
 In September 2021, Alexander Lukashenko mentioned minister of industry Petr Parkhomchik and vice prime minister Yuri Nazarov (politician) as the people who organized the circumvention of sanctions.
 He also accused several workers of state factories of gathering information about the ways used to circumvent the sanctions, and he threatened them with imprisonment.
 13 workers from Grodno Azot fertilizer factory, Naftan oil refinery, BMZ steel mill and Belarusian Railway were arrested by the Belarusian KGB in a possible connection with this statement.
 It was reported that some of them were accused of state treason.
 At least two of them were later released.

 In June 2021, Belorusneft was removed from subordination of Belneftekhim.
 This move was believed to be connected with the sanctions.